exakat/php-dictionary/dictionary/protected.ini.rst

 Protected Visibility
 --------------------

-The protected keyword is part of the three keywords to define visibility of a method, property or constant.
-It is the strictest level of visibility : it restricts usage to the current class and its parents and children.
+The ``protected`` keyword is part of the three keywords to define visibility of a method, property or constant.
+It is the middle level of visibility : it restricts usage to the current class, its parents and children.

 .. code-block:: php

    <?php

+   class W {
+       public function methodY() {
+           // dependency on the child class
+           echo self::X;
+       }
+   }

-   class x {
+   class X extends W {
        protected const X = 1;

        public function method() {
+           echo self::X;
+       }
+   }

+   class Y extends X {
+       public function methodY() {
            echo self::X;
        }
    }